jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

       - pyspark API
       - When cloudfiles.schemalocation is used to store the output of the schema inference during the load process, with schema hints you can enforce data types for known columns ahead of time.
       - Autoloader automatically re-processes data that was not loaded using the checkpoint.
+      - Can set a high maxFilesPerTrigger to improve the ingestion performance: The default value of maxFilesPerTrigger is 1000 it can be increased to a much higher number but will require a much larger compute to process.

       ```py
       # schemaLocation: store schema inferred by autoloader